 - Learning outcome #1.
 Students will demonstrate command of a wide variety of biostatistical methods, particularly a strong, thorough knowledge of those methods that are most relevant to the application area. - Learning outcome #2.
-Students will demonstrate familiarity with the culture and parlance of both biostatistics and the application area, in order to foster interdisciplinary research and improve communication between the two areas. - Learning outcome #3.
-Students will demonstrate leadership and communication skills in detailing the benefits of biostatistical methods. - Learning outcome #4.
-Students will manage the successful dissemination and use of biostatistical methods by implementation of programs that use biostatistics in an organization.
+Students will demonstrate familiarity with the culture and parlance of both biostatistics and the application area, in order to foster interdisciplinary research and improve communication between the two areas.

+• Learning outcome #3.
+Students will demonstrate leadership and communication skills in detailing the benefits of biostatistical methods.